aidalinfo/tsai-registry/cli/README.md

   ```sh
   npx tsai-registry settings
   ```
+  You can also set the `TSAR_SETTINGS_URL` environment variable to load a custom `settings.json` from another location.

 > The default registry is this open source repository.
 The whole community can contribute and share their agents!